-The second category comprises five subjective judgment traits specifically developed for interpreting the content of online physician reviews in a healthcare context~\cite{madanay2025physician, madanay2024classification}.
-These dimensions reflect patient-facing perceptions that go beyond personality and tap into behavioral performance, communication quality, and trustworthiness~\cite{hojat2011physicians}.
-Interpersonal Qualities and Communication (IQC) refers to the physician's tone, empathy, clarity, listening skills, and respectfulness as inferred from the patient narrative.
-This trait captures how the physician comes across in real-time clinical interaction.
-Perceived Clinical Competence (PCC) assesses the patient's impression of the physician's medical expertise and professionalism—whether the doctor is seen as knowledgeable, accurate, and confident in decision-making.
-Sensitivity to Patient Satisfaction (SPS) reflects the degree to which the physician appears to care about the patient's preferences, comfort, and emotional needs—indicating attentiveness to experience-based outcomes.
-Sensitivity to Clinical Outcome (SCO) relates to whether the physician expresses or is perceived to express concern about the patient's recovery, treatment success, or long-term health goals.
-Finally, Social Trust Signals (STS) capture broader indicators of trustworthiness—such as being recommended by other patients or used repeatedly by families—which can serve as social proof or reputational reinforcement.
-These ten traits were selected based on their interpretability, frequency in real-world patient narratives, and conceptual relevance to healthcare quality and patient-centered care.
-Together, they provide a rich multidimensional framework for examining patient perceptions of physicians at national scale.
-A summary of trait definitions and their conceptual grounding is provided in Table~\ref{table1}.
+The second category comprises five subjective judgment traits developed for interpreting online physician reviews~\cite{madanay2025physician, madanay2024classification}.
+These traits reflect patient-facing perceptions beyond personality: behavioral performance, communication quality, and trustworthiness~\cite{hojat2011physicians}.
+Interpersonal Qualities and Communication (IQC) refers to the physician's tone, empathy, clarity, listening, and respectfulness as inferred from the patient narrative.
+Perceived Clinical Competence (PCC) assesses the patient's impression of medical skill, judgment, and professionalism: whether the doctor is seen as knowledgeable, accurate, and effective.
+Sensitivity to Patient Satisfaction (SPS) reflects whether the physician appears to care about the patient's preferences, comfort, and emotional needs.
+Sensitivity to Clinical Outcome (SCO) relates to whether the physician is perceived to care about the patient's recovery, treatment success, or long-term health.
+Social Trust Signals (STS) capture indicators of trustworthiness such as being recommended by other patients or used repeatedly by families.

+We selected these ten traits for their interpretability, frequency in patient narratives, and relevance to healthcare quality and patient-centered care.
+Table~\ref{table1} summarizes the trait definitions.